 If it is Storebrand that invites, for example, partners, customers, suppliers or others to a meeting, seminar, or conference, we must ensure that the invitation contains sufficient professional content.

 12. Be open and seek advice!

 It is important that you are open and talk to your manager.
-If you are in doubt, you should discuss the matter with your manager, compliance, or People.
+If in doubt, talk with your manager, legal, People Business Partner or the compliance function.